rkeytech/customers-management/README.md

 # Customers Database Management

 A Django web application for managing a customers database.
-You can see a summary of all the customers, the orders, pending and completed, the total income and other useful infos.
+You can see a summary of all the customers, the orders, pending and completed, the total income and other useful information.